woc-hack/inflection-points/README.md

 # Inflection Points

-Studying inflection points in open source software evolution.
+Studying __changepoints__ in open source software evolution.
+The team name comes from an initial focus on inflection points, which we broadened to cover changepoints.

-Note: Name changed for MSR21 paper and any future works to __Changepoints__ to better reflect the goal of our research.

 ## Team Members